 Some companies ask you to provide a resume in addition to your application.
 If this happens, don't panic.
 Here are some tips and resources to help you prepare.

 - Follow instructions carefully.
 Does the company want you to copy and paste your resume into a form, upload it as an attachment, or send it in an email?
 There are several different possibilities, so it's important to show the employer that you know how to follow directions.
+Pay particular attention to any file size limits on resumes if you're asked to upload documents.
+If your file is larger than the accepted size, you may have to compress it before uploading.

 - Double-check your resume.
 Make sure it's in the correct format, if necessary, and ready to be sent electronically.
 Visit our lesson on Preparing Your Resume for the Internet for more information.